Vinyl vs. Rubber Trolling Lure Skirts for Fishing Blue Marlin

 • Vinyl Lure Skirts: Lighter and less bulky, ideal for pusher lures to create a better smoke trail.
 Easier to rig on larger lures.
 Less durable in waters with toothy predators.

 • Rubber Lure Skirts: Thicker and heavier, perfect for bullet lures to keep the lure submerged and produce a "black smoke" trail.
-Better performance in rough waters but less durable and prone to storage issues.
+Better performance in rough waters.

 • Choosing Based on Sea Conditions: Rubber skirts swim well in rough seas, while vinyl skirts excel in calm conditions.